TimAnthonyAlexander/north/docs/implementation.md

 - Owns command registry via `createCommandRegistryWithAllCommands()`
 - Preprocesses user input for slash commands before sending to Claude
 - Accepts mode parameter in `sendMessage(content, mode)` to filter available tools
-- Enforces plan requirement: write tools blocked until plan is accepted
+- In Plan mode only: enforces plan requirement (write tools blocked until plan is accepted)
 - Implements tool call loop:
   1. Parse and execute any slash commands in input
   2. Add `command_executed` entry for each command